 - The initial investment is around $20 to $40, and the initial setup can provide springtails for many and many years (probably a never-ending supply).

-- It seems like nutritious yeast minimize the risk of attracting and introduce detritivorous mites into your springtail culture.
+- It seems like nutritious yeast minimizes the risk of attracting and introducing detritivorous mites into your springtail culture.

 - Never let your springtail culture dry out.
-Always keep a layer of water in the container and spray once a while to keep the charcoal moist.
-Springtails stop reproducing when it is too dry, and eventually destroys your springtail culture.
+Always keep a layer of water in the container and spray once in a while to keep the charcoal moist.
+Springtails stop reproducing when it is too dry, and it will eventually destroy your springtail culture.

 - And when using a springtail culture to feed animals, never deplete the container, so your culture can reproduce and replenish itself.

 - Keep them at normal ambient daylight, but never place a container in direct sunlight.
-Direct sunlight definitely causes overheating and killing your whole culture quickly.
+Direct sunlight definitely causes overheating and kills your whole culture quite quickly.